TFTomSun/AspNetCore.RazorReact/README.content.md

 * very simple to setup

 ## Samples
-* The source code of an sample web app can be found [Razor React Sample App](https://github.com/TFTomSun/AspNetCore.RazorReact.DemoApp "here")
+* The source code of an sample web app can be found [here](https://github.com/TFTomSun/AspNetCore.RazorReact.DemoApp "Razor React Sample App")

 ## Getting Started
 * Create a ASP.NET Core 2.0 Web Application (No React, No MVC, simple Web Application)